Jory (soil)

 Jory soils generally support forest vegetation, dominantly Douglas fir and Oregon white oak.
 They are very productive forest soils.
-Many areas have been cleared and are used for agricultural crops.
+Many areas have been cleared and are used for crops.
 The Jory soils and the climate of the Willamette Valley provide an ideal setting for the production of many crops, including Christmas trees, various berries, filberts (hazelnuts), sweet corn, wheat, and many varieties of grass seed.
-The soils are suitable for the grapes used in the expanding Oregon wine industry.
+The soils are suitable for growing wine grapes and expanding the Oregon wine industry.

-Growing urbanization of the Willamette Valley is resulting in a great deal of pressure for development in areas of the Jory soils.
+The growing urbanization of the Willamette Valley is putting great pressure on development in areas with Jory soils.

 Oregon state soil

 After several failed attempts to make it an official state symbol, Jory was officially adopted as the state soil of Oregon by the Oregon Legislative Assembly in 2011.